St Anton holidays

 Food & drink

-From Tyrolean delicacies and Italian favourites to distinguished Gault Millau-rated cuisine and Mexican or Japanese plat du jours, St Anton has a broad gastronomic choice that could satisfy anyone.
-The restaurants and cafés are dotted around the resort – there's a couple near the river and at the bottom of the lifts, and even a few authentic refuges up the mountain.
+From Tyrolean delicacies and Italian favourites to Mexican or Japanese food, St Anton has a broad gastronomic choice that could satisfy anyone.
+The restaurants and cafés are dotted around the resort.

-In the village centre you’ll find Bodega Tapas, ideal for a casual evening meal with an authentic Spanish feel.
-There’s an excellent choice of tapas dishes from gambas to calamari – you’ll want to have a bit of everything.
+In the village centre is Bodega Tapas, a restaurant with an authentic Spanish feel.
+There's an excellent choice of tapas dishes, ranging from gambas to calamari.

 Getting about